Staars/MGC3130_for_tasmota/README.md

 ## EXPECTED BEHAVIOUR:
 - after boot gestures (FLICK, EDGE_FLICK, TOUCH, TAP, DOUBLE_TAP) will be sensed and published via MQTT
+- you can select different modes with the COMMANDS, touch will always be sensed
 - the airwheel gesture will be sensed and published as "Rot" via MQTT with values between 0 and 1023
 - after entering 3d cursor mode the values for x,y,z will be sensed and published via MQTT with values between 0 and 1023
-- after stopping airwheel mode circle gestures ((COUNTER)CLOCKWISE)
+- at the moment the circle gestures ((COUNTER)CLOCKWISE) must be activated with the COMMAND: SENSOR91 1 (we must wait 250 ms after the start and can not activate it in the init function -> we will deal with it later on)

 ## COMMANDS: (will likely change in the future)
-* SENSOR91 0 - stop cursor mode (enable gestures)
+* SENSOR91 0 - next mode
-* SENSOR91 1 - start cursor mode (disable gestures)
+* SENSOR91 1 - gesture mode
-* SENSOR91 2 - stop airwheel mode (enable circle gestures: CW and CCW) are published
+* SENSOR91 2 - airwheel mode
+* SENSOR91 2 - position mode (ATTENTION: this will send a lot of data!)

+a possible solution to cycle through the modes only with the sensor by double tapping the centre is using RULES: rule1 on Tele-MGC3130#DT_C do sensor91 0 endon

 ## CONSIDERATIONS:
 This is an extemely versatile sensor and the main problem is not to get it to work somehow in TASMOTA, but to make it usable in a sensible way.
 We can measure and publish all kinds of data in parallel, but this will likely end up in an unusable situation.